will-lancer/PHY-335-resources/Lab_Templates/README.md

     Sheet, download is as a CSV (commma separated value) sheet, and then upload it to Claude Sonnet (I have found that this is better than ChatGPT for some reason).
+  * You will need to add a folder called "Figures" into whatever editor you're using; this is to contain your figures, and you will need to put the SBU logo into it to make things load correctly, as the include path assumes it's in a folder named "Figures".
+Having a folder also just makes things cleaner and easier for yourself.